-STEP 2: Apply Screen Reclaimer
+STEP 2: Apply Stencil Remover

-Next you will want to remove the emulsion from your screen using a screen reclaimer.
-Apply Chroma/Strip Screen Reclaimer to both sides of the screen.
+Next you will want to remove the emulsion from your screen using a stencil remover.
+Apply Chroma/Strip Stencil Remover to both sides of the screen.

-STEP 3: Scrub Emulsion
+STEP 3: Remove Emulsion

-STEP 4: Remove Emulsion with Pressure Washer
+STEP 4: Pressure Wash

 Contact Chromaline Today